Smart-Dashboard-ESD/Mobile_Smart_Dashboard/README.md

 # Smart Dashboard Mobile

 Smart Dashboard is a web application that allows you to check water consumption and other data from IoT device that installed in water meter.
-It is built with [Go](https://go.dev/) and Using [Fiber](https://gofiber.io/) Framework for Backend Services.
+It is built with [Javascript](https://www.javascript.com/) for Backend Services.
 The Frontend is built with [React](https://reactjs.org/) and The Mobile App is built with [Flutter](https://flutter.dev/).

 ## Architecture